vae-soli-fr/l2j-server/README.md

 - <a href="https://support.vae-soli.fr">Support</a>
 - <a href="https://www.l2jserver.com">L2J Server</a>

-For the detailed information about building and developing L2J Server, please visit the official forums.
-This page only about Vae Soli.
+This page only about Vae Soli, for the detailed information about building and developing L2J Server, please visit the official forums.